Arijit Singh: Early life

-Arijit Singh was born on 25 April 1987 in Jiaganj, Murshidabad, West Bengal, to Kakkar Singh, a Punjabi Sikh father and Aditi Singh, a Bengali Hindu mother.
-His paternal family came from Lahore during the Partition.
-He began his music training at a very young age at home.
-His maternal aunt trained in Indian classical music, and his maternal grandmother used to sing.
-His maternal uncle played the tabla, and his mother also sang and played the tabla.
-He studied at Raja Bijay Singh High School and later at the Sripat Singh College, a University of Kalyani affiliate.
-According to him he "was a decent student, but cared more about music" and his parents decided to train him professionally.
-He was taught Indian classical music by Rajendra Prasad Hazari and trained in tabla by Dhirendra Prasad Hazari.
-Birendra Prasad Hazari taught him Rabindra Sangeet (songs written and composed by Rabindranath Tagore) and pop music.
-At the age of three, he started training under the Hazari brothers, and at the age of nine, he got a scholarship from the government for training in vocals in Indian classical music.
+Singh was born on 25 April 1987 in Jiaganj, Murshidabad district, West Bengal, India, to Surinder Kakkar Singh, a Punjabi Sikh father, and Aditi Singh, a Bengali Hindu mother.
+His paternal family migrated from Lahore during the Partition of India.

+Singh was raised in a musically inclined family and began training in music at an early age.
+His maternal aunt was trained in Indian classical music, while his maternal grandmother sang.
+His maternal uncle played the tabla, and his mother also sang and played the instrument.

+He attended Raja Bijay Singh High School and later studied at Sripat Singh College, affiliated with the University of Kalyani.
+He has stated that he was a “decent student” but was more inclined towards music,leading his parents to arrange formal training.

+He received training in Indian classical music from Rajendra Prasad Hazari and in tabla from Dhirendra Prasad Hazari.
+He was also trained in Rabindra Sangeet and Western pop music by Birendra Prasad Hazari.
+He began training under the Hazari brothers at the age of three, and at the age of nine received a government scholarship for vocal training in Indian classical music.

-Growing up, he listened to Mozart, Beethoven and Modern Bengali music.
-He idolised musicians like Bade Ghulam Ali Khan, Ustad Rashid Khan, Zakir Hussain and Anand Chatterjee, and enjoyed listening to Kishore Kumar, Hemant Kumar, and Manna Dey.
+Growing up, he listened to composers such as Wolfgang Amadeus Mozart and Ludwig van Beethoven, as well as modern Bengali music.
+He has cited musicians including Bade Ghulam Ali Khan, Ustad Rashid Khan, Zakir Hussain, and Anand Chatterjee as influences, and has also expressed admiration for singers such as Kishore Kumar, Hemant Kumar, and Manna Dey.